 Spanish 1

 World language exposure encourages empathy for learning a new language, and develops problem-solving skills and an understanding of and openness to cultural differences.
 All Spanish classes are full-immersion experiences with focus on acquiring speaking and listening skills.
 First graders are enthusiastic Spanish students who are introduced to new vocabulary through songs, books, calendar routines and games.
-The year begins with a study of basic greetings, numbers, months, days of the week and school supply vocabulary which culminates in the creation of a class book composed of drawings of their mochilas (backpacks) with all the contents labeled.
-This introductory unit is followed by an exploration of city buildings and transportation which connects to their New York City social studies curriculum.
+The year begins with a study of basic greetings, numbers, months, and days of the week This introductory unit is followed by an exploration of city buildings and transportation which connects to their New York City social studies curriculum.
 The students finish the year with a unit on animals that features a report in which the students describe an animal of their choice, in connection with their study of animals in science.

 Art 1

-First grade students are introduced to a varied arts curriculum that explores different art techniques and media.
-Throughout the year the children work with drawing from stories and their imaginations.
-They are also exposed to color theory and composition through large scale tempera painting.
+First grade students are introduced to a visual arts curriculum that explores different art techniques and media.
+Throughout the year, the children work with drawing from stories and their imaginations.
+They are also exposed to color theory and composition through large-scale tempera painting.
 First grade artists explore shape, line and a variety of brush strokes.
 In addition to drawing and painting, students work with clay to create simple pottery and sculpture.
-In collaboration with the classroom curriculum study of New York City, each student constructs a cardboard relief representation of a city block.
-The art studios provide children a valuable opportunity to express their feelings, thoughts and ideas in a safe and nurturing environment.
+In collaboration with the classroom curriculum study of New York City, the students are introduced to Romare Bearden’s The Block.
+Each artist then constructs a cardboard relief representation.
+The art studios provide children with a valuable opportunity to express their feelings, thoughts and ideas in a safe and nurturing environment.

 Music 1

-First graders explore essential principles of music such as dynamics, solfege, steady beat and rhythm through singing games and exploratory movement.
-They begin the process of learning how to read music, write on a five-line staff and speak about music.
-By the end of their first year, students sight-sing melodies, write music notes on a staff and create music compositions based on storybooks.
+First graders explore essential principles of music such as dynamics, solfege, steady beat and rhythm through singing games, instruments, and exploratory movement.
+They begin the process of learning how to read music, sing and play as an ensemble, and speak about music.
+By the end of their first year, students sight-sing melodies, aurally identify rhythmic patterns, and perform with a steady beat bordun.
 First grade classes combine to sing at New York Day, the cross-curricular unit of study that culminates in a much-celebrated musical performance.

 Library 1

 First graders are enthusiastic emerging readers who are excited to borrow two books each time they come to Library class.
-They focus on larger concepts, such as the difference between fiction and non-fiction and begin to explore more in-depth titles with the librarians, including sharing chapter books for the first time.
-The students alternate between having Library class and Reading Buddies.
-During Reading Buddies, first graders hear a story read by the librarians and engage in projects or read books with their buddies.
-Many of the Reading Buddies projects in first grade include a writing component, such as working on a written interview with their buddies about their likes and dislikes or creating a list of things that they are grateful for.
+They focus on larger concepts, such as the difference between fiction and non-fiction, and begin to explore more in-depth titles with the librarians, including sharing chapter books for the first time.
 First graders are also invited to attend their first official "movie night" in the library, where an entire grade enjoys a movie adapted from a book.
 This type of community building event inspires a passion for and a connection to reading, as well as social connections through common experiences.
 Students also have the opportunity to attend various author and illustrator visits throughout the year.

 Physical Education 1